abdulwhd964/Student-Management-System-Tim/README.md

 ### 7. Integrated with React

 - Integrated with React with the localhost:3000 and allow the react to communicate with springboot application
+- FrontEnd Code is also deployed with render you can access at https://student-management-tim-ui.onrender.com

 ### 8. Caching